-Davyhulme TPU Screened in Generic Options W7 - Catchment management initiatives Scheme c haracteristic s / locations not defined; may be outside TPU; operation likely neutral or positive for WQ.
-N2 - Increase the capacity of existing foul / combined networks Scheme c haracteristic s / locations in TPU not defined; construc ction likely within or very close to TPU; operation neutral or positive for WQ.
-W2 - Increase treatment capacity Scheme c haracteristic s not defined; will be at existing wastewa ter treatment works within TPU; operation neutral or positive for WQ.
-NI - Intelligent network operation Scheme c haracteristic s / locations in TPU not defined; will be v vithin TPU; operation neutral or positive for WQ.
-N9 - Sewer maintenance Scheme c haracteristic s / locations in TPU not defined; will be w vithin TPU; operation neutral or positive for WQ.
-SWI - Surface water source control measures Scheme c haracteristic s / locations in TPU not defined; will be v vithin TPU; operation neutral or positive for WQ.
+Bromborough TPU Screened in Generic Options N2 - Increase the capacity of existing foul / combined networks W2 - Increase treatment capacity ction likely within or very close to TPU; operation neutral or positive for WQ ater treatment works within TPU; operation neutral or positive for WQ.
+NI - Intelligent network operation Scheme c haracteristic s / locations in TPU not defined; will be v within TPU; operation neutral or positive for WQ.
+N9 - Sewer maintenance Scheme characteristics / locations in TPU not defined; will be within TPU; operation neutral or positive for WQ.
+SWI - Surface water source control measures Scheme c haracteristic s / locations in TPU not defined; will be v within TPU; operation neutral or positive for WQ.
 European sites and features Dist.
-Screen in ?
-Screening Notes Appropriate Assessment Manchester Mosses SAC - Degraded raised bogs still capable of natural regeneration 4.0 N No hydrological linkages to TPU; - site/features very unlikely to be exposed to construction or operation of options within TPU.
-Mersey Estuary Ramsar - Crit.
-5 - regularly supports 20,000 or more waterbirds DS Y Downstream receptor There is insufficient information on the options to enable potential effects on - Crit.
-6 - regularly supports 1% of the individuals in a population of this site to be defined or meaningfully assessed at this stage.
-However, the one species/subspecies of waterbirds TPU is located some distance from this site and so the features will not be exposed to environmental changes associated with the options except perhaps via hydrological pathways.
+Screen in n?
+Screening Notes Appropriate Assessment Crit.
+1 - sites containing representative, rare or unique wetland types Crit.
+2 - supports vulnerable, endangered, or critically endangered species or threatened eco. communities Crit.
+5 - regularly supports 20,000 or more waterbirds Crit.
+6 - regularly supports 1% of the individuals in a population of one species/subspecies of waterbirds 2.7 Y No hydrological linkages but mobile species may utilise designated and non designated habitats in the TPU.
+There is insufficient information on the options to enable potential effects or this site to be defined or meaningfully assessed at this stage.
+The site is in a separate surface water catchment from the TPU, although the interest features may utilise non-designated functional habitats within the TPU away from the estuary.
+The options will involve minor and/or unexceptional construction works, and construction effects can clearly be avoided with normal best-practice measures (see Appendix B) at the scheme level; operation should be neutral or positive for catchment WQ; other operation effects would not be expected based on the characteristics of the options an location of this site, and can clearly be avoided through appropriate design.
+There is nothing to suggest that unavoidable adverse effects on this site woul result from implementing these options, but assessment of the options must necessarily be undertaken 'down the line'.
+Mersey Narrows and North Wirral Foreshore Ramsar Crit.
+4 - supports plant/animal species at a critical stage in their life cycles, or provides refuge Crit.
+5 - regularly supports 20,000 or more waterbirds Crit.
+6 - regularly supports 1% of the individuals in a population of one species/subspecies of waterbirds 3.0 Y Hydrologically linked; mobile species may utilise designated and non- designated habitats in the TPU.
+There is insufficient information on the options to enable potential effects on this site to be defined or meaningfully assessed at this stage.
+The site is 'downstream' of the TPU via the Mersey estuary, and so potential effects on receiving waters (etc.) through option delivery would likely be attenuated by the tidal flux, although the interest features may utilise non-designated functional habitats within the TPU away from the estuary.
 The options will involve minor and/or unexceptional construction works, and construction effects can clearly be avoided with normal best-practice measures (see Appendix B) at the scheme level; operation should be neutral or positive for catchment WQ; other operational effects would not be expected based on the characteristics of the options and location of this site, and can clearly be avoided through appropriate design.
 There is nothing to suggest that unavoidable adverse effects on this site would result from implementing these options, but assessment of the options must necessarily be undertaken 'down the line'.
-Mersey Estuary SPA - Great crested grebe Podiceps cristatus DS Y Downstream receptor There is insufficient information on the options to enable potential effects on - Common shelduck Tadorna tadorna this site to be defined or meaningfully assessed at this stage.
-However, the - Eurasian wigeon Anas penelope TPU is located some distance from this site and so the features will not be - Eurasian teal Anas crecca exposed to environmental changes associated with the options except - Northern pintail Anas acuta perhaps via hydrological pathways.
-The options will involve minor and/or - Ringed plover Charadrius hiaticula unexceptional construction works, and construction effects can clearly be - European golden plover Pluvialis apricaria avoided with normal best-practice measures (see Appendix B) at the scheme - Grey plover Pluvialis squatarola level; operation should be neutral or positive for catchment WQ; other - Northern lapwing Vanellus vanellus operational effects would not be expected based on the characteristics of the - Eurasian curlew Numenius arquata options and location of this site, and can clearly be avoided through - Common redshank Tringa totanus appropriate design.
-There is nothing to suggest that unavoidable adverse - Black-tailed godwit Limosa limosa islandica effects on this site would result from implementing these options, but - Dunlin Calidris alpina alpina assessment of the options must necessarily be undertaken 'down the line'.
+Mensey Newsys and North Winnel Ferreshous CDA 2.0